PsychiatryBench: A Multi-Task Benchmark for LLMs in Psychiatry: The PsychiatryBench Benchmark: Dataset Curation and Task Design

-This task focuses on determining psychiatric diagnoses based on rich clinical vignettes that simulate real-world case presentations.
-Each entry in this section is a natural language question paragraph with a detailed patient scenario, often incorporating elements such as the patient’s psychiatric and medical history, presenting symptoms, and sometimes findings from the Mental State Examination (MSE) or contextual physical observations.
-The cases require models to identify either a likely diagnosis or generate a differential diagnosis, drawing on a nuanced understanding of symptom patterns, temporal progression, and psychosocial factors.
-For instance, cases may involve individuals with compulsive behaviors and intrusive thoughts indicative of obsessive-compulsive disorder or patients presenting with fear and avoidance consistent with specific phobias.
-The task challenges models to interpret and synthesize complex narratives, apply diagnostic reasoning, and align answers with formal criteria from standard psychiatric classifications such as the DSM-5 or ICD-10.
-As such, it plays a critical role in evaluating systems intended for clinical decision support, psychiatric triage, and medical education.
+This subset contains 467 expert-annotated question-answer pairs centered on diagnostic reasoning.
+The task focuses on determining psychiatric diagnoses based on rich clinical vignettes that simulate real-world case presentations.
+Each item includes a clinical vignette and a diagnostic query, requiring inference of the most appropriate psychiatric diagnosis.
+These scenarios often incorporate elements such as the patient’s psychiatric and medical history, presenting symptoms, findings from the MSE, and physical examination.
+The cases, representing 123 unique diagnostic questions and 295 distinct clinical histories, require models to identify either a likely diagnosis or generate a differential diagnosis, drawing on a nuanced understanding of symptom patterns and temporal progression.
+Examples are drawn from six authoritative sources, including 100 Cases in Psychiatry and Case Files Psychiatry.
+This task challenges models to interpret and synthesize complex narratives and apply diagnostic reasoning aligned with formal criteria from standard classifications like the DSM-5-TR, making it critical for evaluating systems intended for clinical decision support and medical education.